cadalog-inc/PodiumDeployMac/README.txt

 7. download the rbz file
 8. rename the rbz extension to zip
 9. unzip
-10. copy the large HDR images from deploy into source over the small images**
+10. copy the large HDR images from deploy into unzipped rbz over the small images**

 to make the rbz installers: